pigeonflight/Products.ECQuiz/README.rst

 an add-on for the Plone content management system which allows the creation and delivery of multiple-choice tests.

-ECQuiz currently breaks in Plone 4.x, but we're working on fixing that (stay tuned).
+ECQuiz 2.0 brings Plone 4.x compatibility and is known to work on Plone 4.3.x

 To use ECQuiz you need: